zepinglee/citeproc-js/manual/citeproc-doc.rst

   to this resource can be found within a specific number of notes, counting back from the current position.
 What is "near" in this sense is style-dependent.
+* ``unsorted``: a boolean flag indicating whether sorting imposed by the style should be suspended for this citation.
+When true, cites are rendered in the order in which they are presented in ``citationItems``.

 Citations are registered and accessed by the processor internally in arrays and Javascript objects.
 Calling applications should